ipavlic/apex-fp/README.md

 * `greaterThan` (alias `gt`)
 * `greaterThanOrEquals` (alias`geq`)

 The queries are dynamic and therefore cannot be type-checked at compile-time.
 Field tokens only verify the existence of appropriate fields (but not their types) at compile-time.
+The access has been globalized to prepare the code for packaging.
+You can replace global with public access before the code is deployed unmanaged.